This post may contain affiliate links. Please read our disclosure policy.

 Make serabi batter:

 - Cover and rest the batter in a warm place (I use my oven's bread proof function) to let it proof until you see bubbles on the surface.
-This may take 1-2 hours, depending on the temperature.
-It took me about 1 hour 15 minutes
+This may take about one hour, depending on the temperature.
+The batter should look puffy and rise a bit with some air bubbles here and there

-- Use a whisk to stir everything to combine.
-Add the salt and whisk again to combine
+- Add the salt and whisk again to combine until the batter is smooth again

 Cooking serabi:

-- Once bubbles or air holes started to appear on the surface, let them appear all over the surface before covering with a lid.
-Once bubbles have fully appeared, cover the pan with a lid and lower the heat about 2-3 notch and let them cook for another minute.
-Uncover the lid and you shouldn't see any more wet spots on the surface and the bottom should be golden brown.
-If it's too dark, you can adjust the level of heat for next round.
+- Uncover the lid and you shouldn't see any more wet spots on the surface and the bottom should be golden brown.
+If it's too dark, you can adjust the level of heat for the next round.
 Transfer to a plate.
-Smear the pan with a bit of oil as needed.
-Continue until you run out of the batter

 Serving: